syncfusion-content/blazor-docs/blazor/datagrid/column-template.md

 # Column Template in Blazor DataGrid

+DataGrid component provides a [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Template) option that allows you to display custom elements in a column instead of the field value.
+This can be useful when you need to display images, buttons, or other custom content within a column.

 > Before adding column template to the DataGrid, it is recommended to go through the [template](./templates/#templates) section topic to configure the template.

 To know about **Column Template** in Blazor DataGrid Component, you can check this video.